bethmrobertson/bethmrobertson.github.io/Hospital_project_code.md

 <img src="images/Code Lab procs by race.png?raw=true" height=300/>

 <br>***Average length of stay related to number of lab procedures***
-A 'Case When' statement allowed me to group the number of lab procedures into Many (>66),￼ Average (33 - 66), and Few (<33) groups and then to look at days of stay for each of those groups.
+A 'CASE WHEN' statement allowed me to group the number of lab procedures into Many (>66),￼ Average (33 - 66), and Few (<33) groups and then to look at days of stay for each of those groups.
 <br>
 <img src="images/Code Stay time vs number of lab procedures.png?raw=true" height=300/>
 <br>